Aircraft carrier: Supercarrier

 The appellation "supercarrier" is not an official designation with any national navy, but a term used predominantly by the media and typically when reporting on larger and more advanced carrier types.
 It is also used when comparing carriers of various sizes and capabilities, both current and past.
-It was first used by The New York Times in 1938, in an article about the Royal Navy's HMS Ark Royal, that had a length of 800 ft, a displacement of 22,000 tonnes and was designed to carry 72 aircraft.
+It was first used by The New York Times in 1938, in an article about the Royal Navy's HMS Ark Royal, that had a length of 800 ft, a displacement of 22,000 tons and was designed to carry 72 aircraft.
 Since then, aircraft carriers have consistently grown in size, both in length and displacement, as well as improved capabilities; in defense, sensors, electronic warfare, propulsion, range, launch and recovery systems, number and types of aircraft carried and number of sorties flown per day.

+The first aircraft carrier over 80,000 tonnes full-load displacement was the USS Forrestal launched in 1954.
+In total, the US Navy has had 5 different classes of aircraft carrier of this size definition, the Forrestal class, Kitty Hawk class, the Enterprise class, the Nimitz class and Gerald R Ford Class, two of which were diesel-powered and three nuclear-powered.
+The USS Enterprise, launched In 1960 was the first carrier over 90,000 tonnes full load displacement and the USS Nimitz, launched in 1972 was the first over 100,000 tonnes displacement.
+A total of 22 supercarriers have been launched since 1954 all in service with the US Navy, with 11 currently in service.